 More of an inconvenience for the individual rather than a mistake, in at number 5, is forgetting to apply for your Pro-Rata reduction.
-This reduction is applicable to any member who will not be providing financial advice during a defined period of time, such as maternity leave.
+This reduction applies to any member who will not be providing financial advice during a defined period of time, such as maternity leave.

 Not notifying us before the deadline could find you in a first fail scenario and could result in an unnecessary amount of hassle.
 If this is you and you haven’t yet applied for an adjustment, you can find the form here and if you are unsure about anything, just contact a member of the member services team.

-Our next entry, number 4, is an unfortunately recurring mistake from one main area; our newly qualified members.
-Every year we notice a significant batch of this cohort who have accepted their designations, but think that CPD is optional.
+Our next entry, number 4, is an unfortunate, recurring mistake from one main cohort; our newly qualified members.
+Every year we notice a significant batch of these members who have accepted their designations but think that CPD is optional.
+It isn't unfortunately.

 If you haven’t started yet.
 Don’t panic, but make sure that you start now.
-Visit our on demand e-learning library (find out how here) to look at what is available for you and start racking up those all-important hours!
+Visit your member area now to look at what is available for you, including our eLearning catalogue and start racking up those all-important hours!

 This leads us nicely into our 3rd entry – the bulk offenders!
 There are a small number of members who do nothing throughout the year and then try to cram in all 15 hours in the one day.
-There is a genuine reason that the C in CPD stands for Continuing.
-This practice is seriously frowned upon by the Central Bank, as their MCC guidelines clearly state that the maximum number of hours that can be completed in any day is eight hours.
-Also important to note is that the maximum you can claim for any single topic in any day is four hours (MCC Section 1.7.2 CPD Hours).
-Not adhering to this, could lead to a lot of unnecessary stress.
+(There is a genuine reason that the C in CPD stands for Continuing!).
+This practice is seriously frowned upon by the Central Bank, as their MCC guidelines clearly state that the maximum number of hours that can be completed in any day is eight and the maximum you can claim for any single topic in any day is four (MCC Section 1.7.2 CPD Hours).
+Not adhering to this, could lead to a lot of unnecessary stress in the New Year.

-The best way to avoid this?
-Start sooner and try to get your minimum requirement completed earlier in the year if possible.
-That way, anything that comes up of interest to you later in the year is simply an added bonus.
-Find out more how to make your CPD work for you here.
+What is the best way to avoid this?
+Start sooner and get your minimum requirement completed earlier in the year (if possible).
+That way, anything that comes up of interest to you later in the year is simply a bonus.

-If you aren’t sure what your specified function requirements are, you can find out more on the Central Banks website and if you haven’t yet completed your ethics hour, hop over to our on-demand ethics content in the e-learning section of the member area.
+If you aren’t sure what your specified function requirements are, you can find out more on the Central Banks website and if you haven’t yet completed your ethics hour, hop over to our on-demand ethics content in your member area.

 And finally ….
 The most common mistake of all?
 Not clicking submit!